Daou vineyard Paso Robles

 I’ve been to quite a few wineries but never one with a camel, alpaca and zebra until I visited Folded Hills Winery Ranch Farmstead.
 You could say this winery can trace its alcoholic roots back to 1861 when owner Andrew Busch’s great grandmother Lilly Anheuser married Adolphus Busch.
 The furry friends here are a throwback to when Andrew’s father started Grant’s Farm, an animal reserve in St. Louis that opened to the public in 1954.
 Of course, being on a property owned by the Busch family it would be expected there would be a Clydesdale sighting which have been synonymous with the Busch family since 1934 when Andrews grandfather, August, Sr, was gifted a hitch of them to celebrate the repeal of Prohibition.
 At the Ranch Andrew and wife Kim also have organic fields of peaches, apples, pears and persimmons growing alongside their vineyard.

-Sauvignon Blanc- Taste Profile Los Olivos District & Happy Canyon
+Sauvignon Blanc- Los Olivos District & Happy Canyon

 Fred Brander & Winemaker Fabian Bravo

-Dragonette Cellars also had a great showing of their Sauvignon Blanc wines, their 2018 Happy Canyon vintage combines the Grassini, Vogelzang and Grimm’s Bluff vineyards that strikes a great balance between these two styles with tropical guava flavor and slightly fruity and tart Meyer lemon acidity.
-The single vineyard wines of the 2017 Vogelzang and Grimm’s Bluff Vineyards from Dragonette Cellars were the best Sauvignon Blanc I tasted on the trip.
-Vogelzang was founded in 1998 in the south eastern corner of this AVA, making it among the oldest in the Santa Ynez, while Grimm’s Bluff was purchased in 2010 as raw land that owners Rick and Aurora decided in 2012 to plant vines to organic and Biodynamic principles, making this vineyard one that has never seen artificial herbicides and pesticides.
+Dragonette Cellars also had a great showing of their Sauvignon Blanc wines, their 2018 Happy Canyon combines the Grassini, Vogelzang and Grimm’s Bluff vineyards with tropical guava flavor and slightly fruity and tart Meyer lemon acidity.
+The single vineyard wines of the 2017 Vogelzang and Grimm’s Bluff Vineyards were the best Sauvignon Blanc I tasted on the trip.
+Vogelzang was planted in 1998 to 77 acres in the south eastern corner of Happy Canyon, making it among the oldest in the Santa Ynez.
+This corner of the valley experiences longer days of heat as morning fog is quick to burn off, imparting a tropical fruit profile.
+Grapes here also retain acidity though as cooling marine winds whip though the vineyard.
+Grimm’s Bluff was purchased in 2010 as raw land that owners Rick and Aurora decided in 2012 to plant vines to organic and Biodynamic principles, making this vineyard one that has never seen artificial herbicides and pesticides.
+The small amounts of grapes that Dragonette receives are treated mostly in French oak “cigar” barrels initially developed by Didier Dagueneau, the famed winemaker in the Loire Valley who made beloved Sauvignon Blanc from the Pouilly-Fumé appellation.
+The Grimm’s Bluff features lifted aromas of wet mineral stone Dragonette states is from the clay and river rock soils along with a creamy round acidity.

 Crown Point Vineyards